EchterAlsFake/PHUB/docs/source/guides/pkg-usage.rst

 .. code-annotations::
     #.
-        Note that you can also load the video using the `viewkey` paramater in the URL.
+        Note that you can also load the video using the `viewkey` paramater in its URL.

         .. code-block:: python